bilyv/coti-projects/docs/API.md

 # API Documentation

-This document provides detailed information about the Coti Project Progress Tracker API endpoints and functions.
+This document provides detailed information about the Cotim Project Progress Tracker API endpoints and functions.

 ## Table of Contents